Chapter 1: Spirituality is the Expansion of Being

 I said, “I am not working.
 If I am working, I will be distracted.”

 I asked him one question: “Here is a table.
 What do you see?
 Is this a desk or is it wood?
 What is it?”

 He said, “It is a desk.”

 I said, “I say it is wood, because ‘desk’ is only a name that you give to a particular position of wood.
 The position of wood is not a thing by itself, so you cannot say that there is such a thing as a desk.
 Only wood is there; the wood placed in a particular context is called a desk.
 Can you call a context or a position as a thing by itself ?
-No. I can place the same wood in another position and it becomes a cot.
+No. I can place the same wood in another position, and it becomes a cot.
 In a third position, it becomes a chair, doesn’t it?
-So there is no such thing as chair, no such thing as table, no such thing as desk, except the wood.
-I am also, in my own humble way, trying to see no such thing as work.
+So there is no such thing as chair, no such thing as table, no such thing as desk; there is only wood.
+I am also, in my own humble way, trying to see that no such thing as work exists.
 It is only consciousness that exists, just as only wood exists behind the table.”

 He said, “It is very difficult to understand these things.”

 I said, “It is very difficult.
 What can I do?
 But once you become habituated to this way of thinking, all your activity becomes a manifestation of your being.
 You yourself are moving in your actions, like the ocean moving through the waves.
 So you are not doing something external to you and, therefore, karma cannot bind you.
 That karma which will not bind you is called karma yoga.
 When you yourself are the action, how can it bind you?
-You don't bind your own self.
-If you have so many confusions in the head – it is something outside you, proceeding from you through space and time, in respect of somebody else—then it will react upon you.
+You do not bind your own self.
+If you have so many confusions in your head—that your action is something outside you, proceeding from you through space and time, in respect of somebody else—then it will react upon you.
 That is called the nemesis of karma.
 That is binding karma.”